mmpacker/js-slot-machine/README.md

    *  Render Reel 1:
       *  Plays reel stop sound.
-      *  Maniputes the DOM to display reel 1 image based on reel 1 state value.
+      *  Manipulates the DOM to display reel 1 image based on reel 1 state value.
       *  Invokes the render reel 2 function with a timed delay using setTimeout.

    *  Render Reel 2:
       *  Plays reel stop sound.
-      *  Maniputes the DOM to display reel 2 image based on reel 2 state value.
+      *  Manipulates the DOM to display reel 2 image based on reel 2 state value.
       *  Invokes the render reel 3 function with a timed delay using setTimeout.

    *  Render Reel 3:
       *  Plays reel stop sound.
-      *  Maniputes the DOM to display reel 3 image based on reel 3 state value.
+      *  Manipulates the DOM to display reel 3 image based on reel 3 state value.
       *  Invokes the render final function with a timed delay using setTimeout.